What are demand generation tools?

-Demand generation tools are software platforms that help B2B marketing teams find potential buyers, get their attention, and move them toward a purchase decision.
-These platforms do more than send emails.
+The best B2B demand generation tools do more than send emails.
 They combine customer data, automation, and campaigns across multiple channels to create qualified pipeline that sales teams actually want to follow up on.
+Finding the best B2B demand generation tools for 2026 means evaluating platforms against the full scope of what a modern demand gen program requires.

 Modern demand gen platforms connect four critical capabilities: